Grab a cup of cocoa and enjoy a few of these classic Winter books for kids this week!

 You may have fond memories of a few being read to you as a child and honestly, that's one of the reasons I share these lists.
 Reading a childhood favorite means you're likely to share some of the wonderful memories from your childhood too.
 And kids love to hear stories about when their parents were younger (even if they do think we lived during the dinosaur age before cell phones and Google :)

-Celebrating it's 50th anniversary this past year, The Snowy Day is just relevant to today's child.
+Celebrating more than 50 years as a childhood favorite, The Snowy Day is just as relevant to today's child.
 During winter, one of the best play opportunities is a newly fallen snow.
 Making footprints, finding treasures covered in a white blanket and enjoying the quiet beauty of nature.
 This is a classic to read over and over each winter!
 Published in 1962.

 And did you know that Amazon made this book into an adorable animated mini-movie?!
 You can see it at The Snowy Day special.